NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/how_to_build/desktop/how_to_build.rst

 Build the User Interface
 ************************

-To build the interface you first need to download the repo and a companion repo(SimCenterCommon) from github using our `github repos <https://github.com/NHERI-SimCenter>`_.
+To build the interface you first need to download the repo and a companion repo(SimCenterCommon) from Github using our `github repos <https://github.com/NHERI-SimCenter>`_.
 In a folder in which you wish to build the application, issue the following two commands.

     .. code::